JerryQii/CalorieCounter/README.md

 can be located at the left and right side of screen.
 - You can save the state of my application by clicking the button "Save the current lists".
 - You can reload the state of my application by clicking the button "Load the saved lists".

+# Phase 4: Task 2
+- below are the events after the user loaded the saved lists and deleted "rice" from list of food eaten.

+Sun Apr 09 03:01:50 PDT 2023

+added ramen to list of food choice

+Sun Apr 09 03:01:50 PDT 2023

+added pizza to list of food choice

+Sun Apr 09 03:01:50 PDT 2023

+added 1.5 bowl of ramen to list of food eaten

+Sun Apr 09 03:01:55 PDT 2023

+added ramen to list of food choice

+Sun Apr 09 03:01:55 PDT 2023

+added pizza to list of food choice

+Sun Apr 09 03:01:55 PDT 2023

+added coke to list of food choice

+Sun Apr 09 03:01:55 PDT 2023

+added rice to list of food choice

+Sun Apr 09 03:01:55 PDT 2023

+added 1.0 can of coke to list of food eaten

+Sun Apr 09 03:01:55 PDT 2023

+added 2.0 bowl of rice to list of food eaten

+Sun Apr 09 03:02:00 PDT 2023

+deleted 2.0 bowl of rice from list of food eaten